Third Quarter 2024

 Opportunities Emerge as Vacancy Continues Two-Year Rise in L.A.
 County Industrial Market

-Vacancy Rates Climb, Construction Slows, and Prices Adjust as Economic Pressures Reshape Industrial Real Estate
+Vacancy Rates Climb, Construction Slows, and Prices Adjust as Economic Pressures Reshape Industrial Real Estate.

-Q3 2024 | J.C.
-Casillas, Managing Director, Research and Public Relations at NAI Capital Commercial
+Managing Director, Research and Public Relations at NAI Capital Commercial

 MARKET OVERVIEW